Solar Eclipse Photography

 Solar eclipses typically occur two to four times a year, but not all are Total.
 Some are Partial, where the Moon only obscures a portion of the disc before moving away again.
 Others are Annular where the Moon may pass completely in front of the Sun, but due to a mis-match of distances leaves a bright ring visible, preventing the faint Corona from revealing itself.
 Both are lovely to see but don’t come anywhere near the wonder of a true Total Solar Eclipse.
 Believe me, if you’ve previously only seen a Partial eclipse, you’ve missed out on the grand finale.
 If you get a chance to view a Total Solar Eclipse, I’d go for it without hesitation.

-I’ve been lucky enough to view and photograph two total solar eclipses, my first in Europe in 1999 and my second in Zambia in 2001, and I’m currently preparing for my third in the US.
-NASA’s eclipse pages already have all the location and timing details you need, so I’m going to concentrate on imaging here.
+I’ve been lucky enough to view and photograph three total solar eclipses, my first in Europe in 1999, my second in Zambia in 2001, and my third in the USA in 2017.
+NASA’s eclipse pages have all the location and timing details you need, so I’m going to concentrate on imaging here.

 If the gear goes pear-shaped, forget the pictures!